-This statement sets the masterfile-format for all zones, but can be overridden on a per-zone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.
+This statement sets the masterfile-format for all zones, but can be overridden on a perzone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.

+max-recursion-depth

-- max-recursion-depth Sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
+Sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
 Resolving a name may require looking up a name server address, which in turn requires resolving another name, etc; if the number of indirections exceeds this value, the recursive query is terminated and returns SERVFAIL.
+The default is 7.

+max-recursion-queries

-The default is 7. - max-recursion-queries Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
-If more queries are sent, the recursive query is terminated and returns SERVnotify-delay The delay, in seconds, between sending sets of notify messages for a zone.
-The default is five (5) seconds.
+Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
+If more queries are sent, the recursive query is terminated and returns SERVFAIL.

-FAIL.
 Queries to look up top level comains such as "com" and "net" and the DNS root zone are exempt from this limitation.
 The default is 75.